Introduction to Pages

 Creating a Page

-In FlutterFlow, you can seamlessly craft a page tailored to your needs and design preferences.
+In FlutterFlow, you can craft a page tailored to your needs and design preferences.
 Whether you're starting from scratch, using a template, or leveraging AI tools, there are several pathways to achieve the desired functionality and aesthetic of your desired Page.

 When you create a page in FlutterFlow, a Widget class and a corresponding Model class are automatically generated.
 You can view these in the Code Viewer.
 To explore the details of the generated Model class, take a closer look at the code.

-Create an Empty Page
+Create Empty Page

 When creating your page in FlutterFlow, one option is to start with an empty page, providing you with a blank canvas.
 This approach allows you to build your UI from the ground up by composing widgets and components together according to your specific design vision and functional requirements.